How to Define hydrology ?

 – Application Context: The study of precipitation hydrology provides crucial insights for water resource management, flood forecasting, and agricultural irrigation planning.

-2. Surface Water Hydrology
+2. definition for Surface Water hydrology

 3. Hydrometeorology

-Hydrology can be classified in various ways:
+Hydrology can be classified in different ways:

 In meteorological monitoring, CODA, with strong expertise and extensive experience, has developed various monitoring solutions for customers.